 Seattle Public Schools just announced a $1 million planning grant to enhance arts instruction in the schools.
 We opened two calls for artists.
 The 2011 Mayor’s Arts Awards are coming up soon.
 The Seattle Mural at Seattle Center’s Mural Amphitheatre is getting a facelift.
 And Pioneer Square’s Occidental Square has turned into an experimental art gallery. […][More]

 Posted: August 8th, 2011 under Art Beat, Arts Education, Calls for Artists, eNews, Events, Mayor's Arts Awards, News, Public Art, Seattle Presents.

 Tags: artist-in-residence, Arts Education, ARTSPARKS, Calls for artists, City Hall, City Hall galleries, concerts, conservation, exhibition, grant, Mayor's Arts Awards, Occidental Square, Only in Seattle, Public Art, public art roster, Seattle, Seattle as Collector, Seattle City Light, Seattle Comprehensive Plan, Seattle Mural, Seattle Presents, Seattle Public Schools, Vitality Index, Wallace Foundation

 We’re seeking an artist-in-residence to highlight Seattle City Light’s conservation projects, beginning this fall.
 The artist will study the utility’s energy conservation programs and develop a series of innovative projects to bring awareness to conservation.
-Seattle City Light, the first carbon-neutral utility in the nation, released its 2010 annual report this week.[More]
+Seattle City Light, the first carbon-neutral utility in the nation, released its 2010 annual report this week.
+The artist-in-residence will […][More]